Stigmond/EventTrackerProject/README.md

 ## Key Lessons Learned

 1. This project introduced an alternative method to the Model/View method, including potential shortcuts available through Spring Rest--should it be utilized by employers.
-2. This project presented challenges in the form of new potential errors and edge cases resulting from the use of APIs and JSON syntax, the necessity for additional failsafes, and the utilization of Response Status Codes;
+2. This project presented challenges in the form of new potential errors and edge cases resulting from the use of APIs and JSON syntax, the necessity for additional failsafes, and the application of Response Status Codes.